Video surveillance compared

 Functionality

 Traditional video surveillance systems consist of conventional surveillance cameras that continuously record footage.
 These systems operate passively, meaning they only capture events without immediately reacting to them.
 Therefore, you must also have an alarm system installed so that an alarm is triggered in the event of security-relevant incidents.
 This method seems like the perfect deal at first glance: “It only costs me the installation, a bit of maintenance, and occasionally a small fee for the false alarm.”
-False alarm rate depending on the system and technology up to 90% lies, that means the motion detector might go off out of sheer joy at a curious fox or during a storm.
+False alarm rate depending on the system and technology up to 90% liesThis means that the motion detector can sometimes howl with delight at a curious fox or a storm.
 But hey, if nobody breaks in, it’s the cheapest alternative!

 How does the break-in proceed